 Nearly 20 years ago, Muhlenberg Admissions first published this piece.
 Then, as today, we remain committed to transparency in the admissions process.

-There was a time, not so very long ago, when college was only for a privileged few.
-There was no such thing as financial aid as we know it today.
-Prestigious colleges would sometimes take needy but very well-qualified students on scholarships, but the overwhelming majority of college students came from families that could afford the full cost of college.
+Until the middle of the 20th Century, there was no college financial aid as we know it today.
+Prestigious colleges would sometimes take financially needy, but very well-qualified, students on scholarships.
+The overwhelming majority of college students came from families that could afford the full cost of college.
+And, unfortunately, college was out of reach for many other students.

-Eventually, college costs escalated beyond the reach of even many upper-middle class families.
-At the same time, elite colleges came under increasing pressure to diversify their campuses—socioeconomically, ethnically and otherwise.
+Over time, the total price of college (tuition plus housing, a meal plan, etc.) escalated beyond the reach of even many upper-middle class families.
+At the same time, colleges came under increasing pressure to diversify their campuses—socioeconomically, culturally and otherwise.
+A broader cross-section of students came to understand the lifetime benefits of attaining a bachelor’s degree and sought college for themselves.
 Ultimately, college education came to be seen as a right, not a privilege, and as a necessity, not a luxury.
-As a result, colleges began to implement financial aid programs.
+As a result, colleges began to implement financial aid programs to expand access and help families afford the cost.

-More recently, colleges have begun using financial aid as a recruiting tool.
+Most U.S. colleges, including Muhlenberg, also use financial aid not just to overcome financial barriers, but also as part of their recruitment strategy.
 As colleges continue to shape, rather than simply fill, their classes, money has become a means to enrolling the particular students that an institution most wants.
-This phenomenon is called preferential packaging.
+This phenomenon is called “preferential packaging” and is an adjustment to students’ final cost of education.

 Preferential packaging means, simply, that the students a college would most like to enroll will receive the most advantageous financial aid packages.
 Financial aid packages are made up of: